Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Problem Formulation and Design

+\textbf{Solvable RL problem.} Due to space constraints, we give the intuition that Dimmer can be modeled as an RL problem.
+Dimmer operates in periodic rounds.
+Intuitively, the performance of the current round depends on the current interference as well as the chosen $N_{TX}$ and independent of past decisions.
+Dimmer can then be modeled as an MDP, and is solvable using RL.

-\textbf{Performance subset.} Neural networks suffer from their rigid structure: their input vectors must remain constant in size.
+\textbf{Network-size independence.} Neural networks suffer from their rigid structure: their input vectors must remain constant in size.
 If a neural network is trained using one input per sensor node, the neural network needs to be entirely retrained if a node is added or removed.
 To counter this limitation, our DQN requires input from a subset of nodes only, ordered from lowest reliability to highest.
-Thus, Dimmer supports deployments of varying size without retraining for each new device.
+Thus, Dimmer supports deployments of varying sizes without retraining for each new device.
 We select the $K$ devices with lowest reliability to correctly represent the suffered packet losses.
 Absence of feedback is treated as 0\% reliability, and 100\% radio-on time.

-\textbf{Deep RL.} We normalize each input feature between -1 and 1.
-We deem any reliability lower than 50\% as unacceptable, and represent it as -1.
+\textbf{Deep RL.} We normalize inputs to $[-1,1]$.
+We depict any reliability below 50\% -1, and 100\% reliability as 1.
 For historical features, we represent the previous round as -1 if at least one packet was lost, and 1 if all packets were received by all nodes.
-Thus, we obtain an input vector with 31 elements, see Table~\ref{tab:features}.
+Thus, we obtain an input vector with 31 elements (see Table~\ref{tab:features}).
 This enables a small neural network while being able to support a wide range of deployments with varying size.
 Although we limit our input space, reliability and radio-on time are continuous values, and the state space is too large to use traditional Q-learning.
 Instead, we must rely on deep Q-learning to solve Dimmer.

 \textbf{Limiting the action space}.
-Our reasons to use Decrease, Maintain, and Increase $N_{TX}$ rather than an action for each possible $N_{TX}$ values are two-fold: (a) An action per value increases greatly the action space, thus causing a high resource overhead, i.e., a larger neural network, expensive in resource-constrained hardware, and extends the training time; (b) In our experience, an action per value easily overfits to the environment specifics, and behave poorly against unseen dynamics.
-Instead, a system with incremental updates learns that increasing helps against losses, irrespective of the current strategy.
+Our reasons to use Decrease, Maintain, and Increase $N_{TX}$ rather than an action for each possible $N_{TX}$ values are two-fold: (a) An action per value increases greatly the action space, thus causing a high resource overhead, i.e., a larger neural network, expensive in resource-constrained hardware, and extends the training time; (b) In our experience, an action per value easily overfits the environment specifics, and behaves poorly against unseen dynamics.
+Instead, a system with incremental updates learns that increasing prevents losses, irrespective of the current strategy.
 A drawback is that the system is limited to step-wise increase, e.g., going from $N_{TX}=1$ to 4 takes three steps.